In our daily prices alerts we’ve been continuing to track a possible breakout in gold in NZ dollars.

 Silver in New Zealand dollars is also close to a break out.

 But NZD silver is also in a large multi-year wedge formation.
-Meaning the silver price has been bouncing between an overhead downtrend line and a rising trendline (red lines in the chart below).
+Meaning the silver price has been bouncing between an overhead downtrend line and a rising trendline (blue lines in the chart below).

-Silver has faked a breakout from this pattern on more than one occasion.
+Silver has faked a breakout from this pattern on more than one occasion (see back in mid 2018 for the most recent).
 But before too long it will have to break out of it.

 This wedge formation means silver is building like a giant coiled spring.
-So when this breakout happens it will possibly be quite significant.
+So when this breakout happens it will likely be quite significant.

 But in the meantime most people are probably losing patience with silver.